-- METADOL tablets contain lactose, magnesium stearate, meglumine and microcrystalline cellulose.
-The following tablet strengths also contain: - 1 mg: FD&C Blue No. 1 5 mg: FD&C Yellow No. 6 10 mg: FD&C Yellow No. 10 Aluminum, FD&C Blue No. 1 - METADOL oral solution contains citric acid, dextrose, glycerin, methylparaben, polyethylene glycol, sodium benzoate, sodium cyclamate and water. - METADOL oral concentrate contains citric acid, dextrose, glycerin, propylene glycol, sodium benzoate, sodium cyclamate and water.
+- METADOL-D oral solution contains: citric acid, dextrose, glycerin, methylparaben, polyethylene glycol, sodium benzoate, sodium cyclamate and water. - METADOL-D oral concentrate contains: citric acid, dextrose, glycerin, propylene glycol, sodium benzoate, sodium cyclamate and water.

-METADOL comes in the following dosage forms:
+METADOL-D comes in the following dosage forms:

-METADOL tablets: 1 mg, 5 mg, 10 mg and 25 mg METADOL Oral Solution: 1 mg/mL METADOL Oral Concentrate: 10 mg/mL
+METADOL-D Oral Solution: 1mg/mL METADOL-D Oral Concentrate: 10mg/mL

-Do not use METADOL if:
+Do not use METADOL-D if:

-- your healthcare professional did not prescribe it for you - you are allergic to methadone hydrochloride, other opioids or any of the other ingredients in METADOL - you have never taken an opioid before - you can control your pain by the occasional use of other pain medications.
-This includes those available without a prescription - you have severe asthma, trouble breathing or cor pulmonale (a heart problem related to lung issues) - you have any heart problems - you have bowel blockage or narrowing of the stomach or intestines

-- you have a condition where the bowel does not work properly (ileus) or have severe pain in your abdomen - you have severe diarrhea caused by antibiotics or food poisoning - you have a head injury or other risks for seizure - you suffer from alcoholism or alcohol withdrawal - you are going to have a surgery or operation, or have had a surgery within the last 24 hours - you are taking, or have taken within the past 14 days, a certain type of antidepressant called Monoamine Oxidase Inhibitor (MAOIs) - you are pregnant or planning to become pregnant, or you are in labour or delivery - you are breastfeeding
+- your healthcare professional did not prescribe it for you - you are allergic to methadone hydrochloride, other opioids, or any of the other ingredients in METADOL-D - you have severe asthma, trouble breathing, or any other breathing problems - you have a heart problem that causes the right side of the heart to fail (cor pulmonale) - you have bowel blockage or narrowing of the stomach or intestines - you have a condition where the bowel does not work properly (ileus) or have severe pain in your abdomen - you have or may have a condition that needs abdominal surgery such as appendicitis or pancreatitis - you have a severe diarrhea caused by antibiotics or food poisoning - you have a head injury or increased pressure in your skull - you have central nervous system (CNS) depression - you suffer from alcoholism or alcohol withdrawal - you suffer from seizures

-Do not use METADOL tablets if:

-• you have rare inherited diseases which affect how your body uses sugar lactose.
-METADOL tablets contain lactose.
+• you are taking or have taken in the last 14 days a certain type of antidepressant called monoamine oxidase inhibitors (MAOIs)

-To help avoid side effects and ensure proper use, talk to your healthcare professional before you take METADOL.
-Talk about any health conditions or problems you may have, including if you:
+To help avoid side effects and ensure proper use, talk to your healthcare professional before you take METADOL-D. Talk about any health conditions or problems you may have, including if you: